vibbits/containers-workshop/exercises/02_building_dockerfiles.md

 We would like to create a simple Docker image which is based on the micromamba docker image.
 Consult the documentation and the Quick start document at https://micromamba-docker.readthedocs.io/en/latest/quick_start.html to construct a Dockerfile which uses the `environment.yml` file in the main folder of this repository.
 Once successfully build, run the fastqc command with the examples fastq.gz files used in the other chapter this morning.

+### Exercise 3

+We would like to build a simple Docker image which is based on the base image `ray` version 1.10.0 of the `rayproject`.
+Consult the documentation and the Quick start document at https://micromamba-docker.readthedocs.io/en/latest/quick_start.html to construct a Dockerfile which uses the `requirements.txt` file in the main folder of this repository.
+Once successfully build, run the command `python test-query.py`.

 ## Exploratory exercises (no guarantee that the build process will still work)

 ### Exercise 3 part 1